Ask A Librarian

-For assistance in the Libraries please contact the Circulation desks:
+For assistance in the Libraries please contact the Public Service Desk:

 Patrons may also get additional assistance and information by contacting the University of Missouri-St. Louis Disability Access Services Office:

-- In person: Bring a list of items (these cannot be for personal use - they must be for a current class project) to be pulled or photocopied to the Circulation Desk at the library entrance.
+- In person: Bring a list of items (these cannot be for personal use - they must be for a current class project) to be pulled or scanned/photocopied to the Circulation Desk.

 - Via e-mail: firstname.lastname@example.org

 Call numbers must be provided for all items.
 If you need help determining call numbers, contact the Reference Department by e-mail with the Research Consultation Form, telephone 314-516-5060, or in person at the service desk.